Rennsen/Git-Demo/README.md

-Here's the rearranged README with adjusted title sizes:

 # GitHub Collaboration and Version Control Application (GitDemo)

 Welcome to our GitHub Collaboration and Version Control Application project!
 This project is designed to provide hands-on experience with fundamental concepts of Git version control and collaboration, while also incorporating encryption techniques using RSA methods.